Tech Hour at Teaneck Library

 PRINTING: You are welcome to print.
 The charge is 10 cents per page.
 Note that you cannot print extremely long documents in 30 minutes, so do not attempt to do so.

 OFFENSIVE MATERIAL: As noted above, the library cannot know what each person may deem offensive nor can we know what each Web site will contain.
 You will be using the computer in a very public place.
 Keep in mind that people of all ages and sensibilities will be able to view the screen.
-If library staff find that something patently objectionable (in our subjective opinion) is on the screen, we will pull the plug on the computer.
+If library staff finds that something patently objectionable (in our subjective opinion) is on the screen, we will pull the plug on the computer.
 The person's library card will be retained and the person will have to retrieve it from the library director.
 We are counting on each user's discretion to prevent the above from happening.

 AGES: The only age restriction concerns after school hours.
 From Monday to Friday between 4 and 6 p.m., you must prove that you are in grade 7 or higher to use the Internet computer on your own.
 Otherwise, a parent or guardian must be present

 INSTRUCTION: The library offers seminars 2 times a week year-round and occasional seminars on specific subjects.
 We do not offer individual instruction beyond brief tips or suggestions.
-Users are expected to know Windows and Internet Explorer.
+Users are expected to know Windows and Internet browsing.
 For further instructions, we suggest the courses at the Adult Education Center or Bergen Community College.

 The Board of Trustees of the Teaneck Public Library is pleased to make wireless Internet access available to you throughout the library.
 The following rules and policies apply to wireless Internet access.
 Use of wireless Internet access demonstrates your agreement to be bound by these rules and policies.